airjaldirbb/airjaldi-telltale/ajtelltale-arduino/README.md

 # APK (Android Application Package)
     In addition to the Web UI (computer and mobile) we have also developed an APK version, which provides the user with a stripped version of the UI, containing only alerts.

-# 4. Objective4: Measure and report on the cost-saving and improved uptime impact of the project
-    As the system has been in operation for a short period, information on these indicators (also mentioned in the “Project Evaluation” section) could not be provided at present.
-We expected to be able to report our findings here within 3-4 months.